sveri/tales/resources/templates/md/posts/2015-06-07-closp-release.md

  :layout :post
  :tags  ["clojure" "clojurescript" "closp"]}

-I did two releases in the last week, the second one being more of a bug fix release.
+I did two releases of <https://github.com/sveri/closp> in the last week, the second one being more of a bug fix release.
 The goal of the last changes was to eliminate some libraries like piggieback and get a cleaner figwheel experience.
 While I was doing that I also updated to clojure 1.70-RC1 and added a very small reader conditionals example while removing the cljx support.